 We have regular contact with the GF owners where we discuss campaigns we're working on and I find that they're extremely approachable.

-We've spent nearly two years going through the features that Gadget Flow offers, with the focus being on how they can help Crowdfunding projects, including:
+We've spent nearly three years going through the features that Gadget Flow offers, with the focus being on how they can help Crowdfunding projects, including:

-And now it’s time for me to help you decide if Gadget Flow is the right promotion platform for your project.
+And now it’s time for us to help you decide if Gadget Flow is the right promotion platform for your crowdfunding project.

 The Gadget Flow helps subscribers discover gifts and gadgets by providing a curated list of cutting edge products.